Advancing Implementation of CDC’s 6|18 Initiative

 Accelerating Evidence into Action in Medicaid and Public Health

-Now in its fourth year, this unique opportunity has supported 40 states, local jurisdictions, and territories across the United States in adopting proven prevention strategies by enhancing benefits related to high-opportunity health conditions.
-Participating Medicaid and public health teams benefit from targeted technical assistance, peer-to-peer information exchange, and an annual in-person convening.
+This unique opportunity supported 40 states, local jurisdictions, and territories across the U.S. in adopting proven prevention strategies by enhancing benefits related to high-opportunity health conditions.
+Participating Medicaid and public health teams benefited from targeted technical assistance, peer-to-peer information exchange, and an annual in-person convening.

 To read more about state and territory interventions undertaken as part of the 6|18 Initiative — including spotlights on select state activities — visit the 6|18 in Action page.